 Wilma Unlimited by Kathleen Krull, When Marian Sang by Pam Munoz Ryan, Sojourner Truth’s Step Stomp Stride by Andrea Pinkney, Martin’s Big Words by Doreen Rappaport, Salt in His Shoes by Deloris and Roslyn Jordan, Henry’s Freedom Box by Ellen Levine, and The Story of Ruby Bridges by Robert Coles are all biographies that I use throughout the year.
 I created this Diverse Books Bundle which includes all of these plus Each Kindness, Crown: An Ode to the Fresh Cut and Amazing Grace.
 They work well for Black History Month or any time of year.
-Most are biographies, so using them as the basis of research papers or a unit on biographies/autobiographies is perfect.
+Most are biographies, so using them as the basis of research papers or a unit on biographies/autobiographies is perfect too.

 Last Stop on Market Street by Matt de la Pena is a MUST buy too.
 It is great for small moment writing and for word choice.
 I love the active verbs and description within this story.
 It’s all about a simple ride on the city bus, but connects to so many children’s lives and experiences.

 Books by Jacqueline Woodson